-The vast majority of tourism on Grand Turk revolves around the cruise ships, and consequently the popular boat excursions may get crowded when a cruise ship is in port.
+The vast majority of tourism on Grand Turk revolves around the cruise ships, and consequently, popular boat excursions may get crowded when a cruise ship is in port.

 A great aspect of the typical boat excursion is exploring the incredible beaches of the Turks and Caicos.
 There are so many beautiful and secluded sites, each with perfect turquoise water and soft white sand.